kyma-project/kyma/docs/monitoring/05-04-production-profile.md

 To make sure Monitoring runs in a production environment, this profile introduces the following changes:

-* Increased retention time to prevent data loss in case of prolonged troubleshooting.
+* Increased retention time to prevent data loss in case of prolonged troubleshooting
-* Increased memory and CPU values to ensure stable performance.
+* Increased memory and CPU values to ensure stable performance

 ### Local profile